brightsign/brightsign-html5-digital-clock/README.md

 - format: Required for digital clocks.
 The date format for the digital clock.
 See https://docs.angularjs.org/api/ng/filter/date for details.
 Default: hh:mm a.

 ## clock-style: In the URL, supply the following parameters, which get concatenated as clock-style:
 - font: Optional.
 This is the font family.
 If used, the font file must be supplied.
-Default: ?
+Default: chosen by the BrightSign player
 - color: Optional.
 The text color (digital clock) and hand color (analog clock).
 Default: black.
 - size: Optional.
 The font size (digital clock).
-If no units specified, use points; if -1, size is automatic.
-Default: ?
+If no units specified, use points; if -1 or auto, size is automatic.
+Default: chosen by the BrightSign player
 - width, height: Required.
 In pixesl.
 Required for centering of text or hands
 - alignment: Optional.
 Text or hand alignment: left or near, center, right or far.
 Default: center.
 Note: vertical alignment is always centered.
 - offsetx, offsety: Optional.
 In pixesl.
 Offset of text (digital clock) and hands (analog clock) relative to the alignment.
 Default: 0,0.